lagobello/lagobello-www-hugo-universal/content/properties.md

 +++

 This is an interactive map that shows the status of the individual lots that are for sale.
+For prices, please go to our [Zillow page](https://www.zillow.com/profile/vittorio-alfieri/For-Sale-Listings).

 <!--more-->

-Please click on a feature in the map for more details!
+Please click on a feature in the map for more details.
 {{< interactive-property-map >}}